-Since 2000, over 25,000 students have competed in Robofest, including teams from 15 United States and the countries of Brazil, Canada, China, Colombia, Egypt, England, Ecuador, France, Ghana, Hong Kong, Hungary, India, Korea, Lebanon, Macau, Mexico, Morocco, Romania, Singapore and South Africa.
+Since 2000, over 25,000 students have competed in Robofest, including teams from 15 United States and the countries of Brazil, Canada, China, Colombia, Egypt, England, Ecuador, France, Ghana, Hong Kong, Hungary, India, Korea, Lebanon, Macau, Mexico, Morocco, Nigeria, Romania, Singapore, South Africa, Taiwan, and UAE.

 |Each team has complete freedom to show off any creative computer programmed robotics R&D project.||